A Pomeranzian Growth Theory of the Great Divergence

-Second, in the model, a sudden decline in population size, which occurs due to epidemics and wars, has an effect similar to that of increased land supply.
-However, I show that their effects were quantitatively smaller than the relief of land constraints caused by coal and imports from the New World.
+Second, in the model, a sudden decline in population size, which historically occurred due to epidemics and wars, has an effect similar to that of increased land supply.
+However, I show that even the largest of them, caused by the Mongol Conquest of the 13th century, is quantitatively smaller than the relief of land constraints caused by coal and imports from the New World.
 Third, our model offers another interpretation of why per capita income did not grow, whereas the population grew in the pre-modern era.
-This fact might be inconsistent with the prediction of endogenous growth models in which population growth is the engine of per capita income growth.
-Our model offers an interpretation that per capita income stagnated in the pre-modern era because labor was allocated to the agricultural sector that engaged in subsistence production and not to R\&D activities in the manufacturing sector that generated sustained per capita growth.
+This fact might be inconsistent with the prediction of endogenous growth models, in which population growth is the engine of per capita income growth.
+Our model offers the interpretation that per capita income stagnated in the pre-modern era because laborforce was allocated to the agricultural sector that engaged in subsistence production and not to productive activities, possibly factory work in the manufacturing sector that generated sustained per capita growth.